 An asteroid in our solar system is named after the home of the little hero of Antoine de Saint-Exupéry’s novella, “The Little Prince,” published in 1943.

 Bésixdouze (French for B-612, pronounced: be-sis-duz) is just over a mile wide, quite in keeping with the size of its literary namesake, which was no bigger than a house.

-In the story, B-612 was observed on a single night, in 1909, by a Turkish astronomer, but when he reported his discovery at an astronomical meeting, in 1920, no one would believe him because he wore a Turkish costume and a fez.
+In the story, B-612 was observed in 1909 by a Turkish astronomer, but when he reported his discovery at an astronomical meeting, no one believed him merely because he wore a Turkish costume and a fez.

-One day, the little prince set off from his world, and landed on ours.
+In the meanwhile, one day, a reflective little extraterrestrial took off from this world and ended up on ours.
 En route to Earth, he traveled to six other planets.
-His fifth destination was the smallest of them all.
-It was also the quirkiest.
+His fifth destination was the smallest of them all and also the quirkiest.

-Its only inhabitant is the lamplighter, whose task is to light the streetlamp, when day breaks, and to extinguish it, when darkness falls.
-But in a world, so tiny, where the Sun rises, and sets every 60 seconds, his job can feel like a punishment.
-No sooner than he’s lit the streetlamp, it’s time to put it out, again.
+Its only inhabitant is the lamplighter, whose task is to light the streetlamp when day breaks and to extinguish it when darkness falls.
+But in a world so tiny, where the Sun rises and sets every 60 seconds, his job can feel like a punishment.
+No sooner than he’s lit it, it’s time to put it out again.